 These two women apparently were lovers.

-Finally after two days of being tied up, luckily this woman was able to escape and then ran to the manager of this resort aka my dad.
+Finally, after two days of being tied up, this woman was able to escape and then ran as quickly as she could to the manager's cabin of this resort...aka my dad's cabin...where he cleverly had me hidden inside to keep me from my buddy Dennis.

-Manager of Rio Nido calls police and police come to the resort to file report and make an arrest of one of the women.
+Manager of Rio Nido then calls the police and police come to the resort to file a report and make an arrest of one of the women.

 The victim, who is still covered with a blanket, is standing close to the police car where the accused is sitting in the back seat.
-The accused woman, sitting in the police car, lip syncs a worded message to the victim "I am going to kill you when I come back."
-To be fair, these threatening words from this arrested woman sitting in the police car could have easily been lyrics that she may have heard earlier in the day from a recent song by The Doors had released during that time period...but I doubt it.
+The accused woman, while comfortably sitting in the police car, lip syncs this worded message to the victim "I am going to kill you when I come back."

-Police drive off with the accused in the back seat and head to Santa Rosa.
-I don't believe the arrested woman ever came back to the Rio Nido Resort.
+Police then drive off with the accused sitting in the back seat and head on over to Santa Rosa.
+I don't believe the arrested woman ever came back to the Rio Nido Resort to keep her death threat against her estranged lover as she probably discovered and learned much scarier bedroom routines to have with other females while being in a much quieter and peaceful setting along with being educated by more experienced jail inmates...a lot to learn in Kinkyville.

-I actually witnessed this crazy stuff taking place along with the quiet threat the woman in the police car said to the victim.
+I actually witnessed this crazy stuff taking place along with hearing the quiet death threat the woman in the police car said to the victim.

-A couple of days later I saw the victim strolling around the resort and I went over to her and asked her about her situation with this other woman.
-She says nothing to me, walks away and that becomes the END OF THE STORY.
-Looking at this story today, I see my first wife playing the dominant female role in this lesbian story if this were to ever become a movie.
+A couple of days later I saw the victim strolling around the resort and I went over to her and tried to strike up a conversation about her situation with this other woman.
+She says nothing to me, quietly walked away and that became the END OF THE STORY.
+Looking at this story today, I see my first wife playing the dominant female role in this lesbian story if this were ever to become a movie.

-I don't know which one of the two stories is crazier as both were happening at the same time: This woman being forced to stay in this cabin by another woman or me, being hidden inside my dad's place to keep me from my friend Dennis who keeps showing up at the RIO NIDO RESORT asking him where FRANK is because the two of them are taking the oath soon to become buddies in the U.S. Army?
+I don't know which one of the two stories is crazier as both were happening at the same time: This naked woman being forced to stay in this cabin by another woman, or me, who was being hidden inside my dad's place so my dad could keep me from my friend Dennis who keeps showing up at the RIO NIDO RESORT asking Mr. Nordby where FRANK is because the two of them are taking the oath soon to become buddies in the U.S. Army?
 Dennis just couldn't understand my dad when he stated "I have two sons already in Viet Nam and I am not sending another one there."

-I was given an opportunity to receive a scholarship and both my mom and dad pooh-poohed the idea.
+I was given an opportunity to receive a scholarship to attend a business college after graduating from high school and both my mom and dad pooh-poohed the idea.

-I was going to join the military with a school buddy and my dad went nuts trying to prevent this.
+I was going to join the military in 1969 with a school buddy and my dad went nuts trying to prevent this.

-Eventually I found myself hitchhiking across America with no direction in my life, without a dime to my name and wondering why I was still alive, along with being mentally crippled for the entire world to see...and thinking how that pool-room fight at the RIO NIDO RESORT could have ended differently had I not slipped on the floor.
+Eventually, I found myself hitchhiking across America with no direction in my life that paved a path to the City of Minneapolis, without a dime to my name and wondering why I was still alive, along with being mentally crippled for the entire world to see...and always thinking how that pool-room fight at the RIO NIDO RESORT could have ended differently had I not slipped on the floor.

 I didn't know anything about Mike Teel until my brother Jack shared Raley's history book with me in 1991.
 Then a number of years later I discovered that Mike Teel went to a business college...and I believe it was in the State of Washington.